spacetelescope/jwst/docs/jwst/flatfield/reference_files.rst

 For the 5 extensions that appear multiple times, the EXTVER keyword indicates the quadrant number, 1 to 4.
-Each plane of the SCI array gives the flat_field value for every pixel in the quadrant for the corresponding wavelength, which is specified in the WAVELENGTH table.
+Each plane of the SCI array gives the throughput value for every shutter in the MSA quadrant for the corresponding wavelength, which is specified in the WAVELENGTH table.
+These wavelength-dependent values are combined with the FAST_VARIATION array, and are then applied to the science spectrum based on the wavelength of each pixel.

 The WAVELENGTH table contains a single column: